panglesd/slipshow/README.md

 Of course, for many kind of presentation, with very few content in the slide, this is not a problem at all.
 However, for some of them, it can be quite an issue!
 Having had many courses on various technical subjects (mostly math and computer science), I can see how slides degraded the experience from a blackboard presentation.

-By having the presentation "scroll down", to reveal new space usable by the presenter, without hiding everything.
+Instead of starting of with a fresh slide, a slipshow presentation "scrolls down" to reveal new space usable by the presenter, without hiding everything.
 This is much closer to what happens with a blackboard: the presenter can erase half of it, and continue with the new free space!
-And a viewer a little bit late still has a chance to catchup, since half of the information is still there.
+And a viewer a little bit late still has a chance to catch up, since half of the information is still there.

 ## Examples